Heckler & Koch HK21: Features

-The HK21 uses a modified G3 receiver that has been extended to the front sight base and is equipped with a detachable bipod (mounted either in front of the feed mechanism or at the muzzle) and tripod and vehicle mounting points.
+The HK21 uses a modified G3 receiver that has been extended to the front sight base.
+It can be equipped with a detachable bipod (mounted either in front of the feed mechanism or at the muzzle), a tripod, or configured for vehicle mounts.
 The HK21 has close to a 48% parts interchangeability with the G3.

 The bolt features a spring-powered extractor and an anti-bounce device that prevents the bolt head from glancing off the barrel extension upon forward return of the locking assembly.
 The lever-type ejector system is contained in the trigger group housing and is actuated with every shot by the recoiling bolt.
-The weapon has a hammer striker and is fired from the closed bolt position, rare for general purpose machine guns.
+The machine gun has a hammer striker and is fired from the closed bolt position, rare for general purpose machine guns.
 Firing from a closed bolt contributes to accurate fire, but is disadvantageous for heat dissipation.
-The trigger group, which is integrated with the pistol grip and hinged from the receiver, is equipped with a fire control selector switch (selector lever in the "E" or "1" position – semi-automatic fire, "F" or "20" – continuous fire mode) that doubles as a manual safety (rotating the lever into the "S" or "0" setting disables the trigger, weapon is considered "safe").
+The trigger group, which is integrated with the pistol grip and hinged from the receiver, is equipped with a fire control selector switch (selector lever in the "E" or "1" position – semi-automatic fire, "F" or "20" – continuous fire mode) that doubles as a manual safety (rotating the lever into the "S" or "0" setting disables the trigger, machine gun is considered "safe").

 The HK21 has a free-floating, heavy, quick-change barrel fitted with a slotted flash suppressor.
 The firearm is equipped with an iron sight line that consist of a rotary rear drum and hooded front post.
 The rear aperture sight is mechanically adjustable for both windage and elevation from 100 to 1200 m in 100 m increments for 7.62×51mm NATO models or 100 to 1000 m in 100 m increments for 5.56×45mm NATO models.

-By simply swapping out several components such as the barrel, bolt and feed plate unit, the weapon can be quickly converted to the intermediate 7.62×39mm and 5.56×45mm NATO chamberings.
+By simply swapping out several components such as the barrel, bolt and feed plate unit, the machine gun can be quickly converted to the intermediate 7.62×39mm and 5.56×45mm NATO chamberings.